ewdlop/cursor-kivy-python-imagine-app/README.md

    - Enter desired width and height
    - Toggle "Maintain aspect ratio" if needed
    - Click "Apply" to confirm

+### History Management
+- Use "Undo" button to revert the last operation
+- Use "Redo" button to reapply a previously undone operation
+- Up to 10 operations can be undone/redone

 ### Saving
 1. Click "Save Image" button